 Finally, through this test, I was reminded that, although it goes without saying, when choosing a sleeping bag, heat retention performance is the most important thing.
 If a sleeping bag doesn't keep you warm, all other features are useless.
 After determining the temperature range that suits your needs, it's best to choose a bag while being mindful of the compromises and priorities you're willing to make, such as lightness, compactness, comfort, and other small features and parts.
 It's not a cheap purchase, so you want to choose carefully.
 I hope this test will be helpful when choosing your sleeping bag

-We also recommend this article about sleeping bags.
+We also recommend this article about sleeping bags

 TAC

-Looking for reviewers
+We are looking for reviewers

-Outdoor Gearzine is always looking for members who love the outdoors and would like to write reviews about outdoor equipment.
-For more information, please this REVIEWERS page !
+Outdoor Gearzine is always looking for members who love the outdoors and want to write reviews about outdoor gear.
+For more information, please visit the REVIEWERS page here !